cvat-ai/cvat/cvat/apps/documentation/user_guide.md

     [LFS](https://git-lfs.github.com/) support.

     **Source**.
 Choose "Local" if you want to use files from your PC.
-    Choose the "Remote" option if you want to use a one url-adress or a list of url-adress .
+    Choose the "Remote" option if you want to use a one url-adress or a list.
     To create huge tasks please use shared server directory (choose "Share").

     **Z-Order**.
 Defines the order on drawn polygons.
 Check the box for enable layered displaying.